openstack/openstack-manuals/doc/install-guide/source/index.rst

 Explanations of configuration options and sample configuration files are included.

-This guide documents the OpenStack Newton release.
+This guide documents the OpenStack Ocata release.

 .. warning::